Extended Traces (OpenTelemetry)

 If you're using serverless, the entrypoint of your app will likely be the file for a particular endpoint, for example /api/inngest.

-// Import the client first
+// Import instrumentation first

 import { inngest } from "@/inngest";